What is hypercalcemia?

-Hypercalcemia is usually caused by problems with the parathyroid glands or some cancers; in fact, these two causes represent nearly 90% of all hypercalcemia cases.
-The four parathyroid glands, located near your Adam's apple and behind the thyroid glands, produce parathyroid hormone.
+In primary hyperparathyroidism, the four parathyroid glands, located near your Adam’s apple and behind the thyroid glands, produce too much parathyroid hormone.
 This hormone works with vitamin D and calcitonin to maintain a healthy level of calcium in the blood.
 Calcitonin is produced by the specialized cells in the thyroid gland.

 - Taking in too much vitamin D or calcium (dietary or supplemental)

 - Granulomatous inflammatory diseases, such as sarcoidosis, and some fungal infections